 - Access to Delta SkyClubs when flying Delta

-- The ability to add up to three authorized users for $175, which I consider to be an excellent deal
+- The ability to add authorized users for $195

 I do love access to Amex Centurion Lounges!

 Let me focus on the above benefits, and we’ll leave out the other benefits that people might value, like Hilton status, car rental status, access to Amex Fine Hotels & Resorts, etc. I easily value the lounge access alone at $200, and would also probably pay the annual fee for 5x points on airfare alone.
-I spend quite a bit on airfare, so earning 5x points on that really lets me supercharge the points I can earn
+I spend quite a bit on airfare, so earning 5x points on that really lets me supercharge the points I can earn.
+(Enrollment is required for select benefits)

-The Amex Business Platinum Card ($595 annual fee (Rates & Fees)) doesn’t offer 5x points on airfare (except airfare booked through Amex Travel), so to me that’s a unique selling point of the personal card.
+The Amex Business Platinum Card ($695 annual fee (Rates & Fees)) doesn’t offer 5x points on airfare (except airfare booked through Amex Travel), so to me, that’s a unique selling point of the personal card.

 Is the Amex Business Platinum Card still worth it?